glav/autoplay/readme.md

 - Using Low level API allows a more deterministic approach, even if more code so can minimise LLM calls.
 - SelectorGroupChat requires careful system prompts and termination conditions as agents can carry on a conversation, even if the goal has been reached.
 Can use a lot of time and tokens.

+### AI Foundry AI Agents Service SDK
+This is trying to use Azure AI Foundry AI Agents SDK to host the agents themselves.
+The orchestration is still carried out by Autogen though as no such mechanism exists in AI Foundry.

+Run the `app.py` script to invoke the agent to answer questions.
+The simple agent answers in a pirates voice.

+You will need to have the `AZURE_AI_FOUNDRY_CONNECTION_STRING` environment variable set to an Azure AI Fopundry project connection string.
+Also, the assumption here is that `gpt-4o-mini` is deployed.